-Nine times out of ten you’re going to be submitting your screenplay to someone in electronic form, either via email or uploading your file when entering a competition by E-Submission etc. Most contests and schemes offer guidelines on what to send and how, so always read these guides thoroughly, but we’re still surprised at how many people fail at the very first hurdle when putting their script out there.
+Nine times out of ten you’re going to be submitting your screenplay to someone in electronic form, either via email or uploading your file when entering a competition by E-Submission, etc. Most contests and schemes offer guidelines on what to send and how, so always read these guides thoroughly, but we’re still surprised at how many people fail at the very first hurdle when putting their script out there.

 The most preferred file format to use is PDF.
-Not only is this the most accessible means of reading a script, it also offers protection against any content being edited or changed.
+Not only is this the most accessible means of reading a script, but it also offers protection against any content being edited or changed.
 Mac’s have the ability to produce PDF’s automatically when saving.
-PC users who need to convert documents can find free services online such as the one here.
+PC users who need to convert documents can find free services online such as this or the one here.

 The other two most common files used are Microsoft Word docs and Final Draft files.
 While a Final Draft file shows that you’re serious enough about screenwriting to be using the appropriate screenwriting software, there’s still the risk that the recipient of the file won’t have a licensed copy of Final Draft on their device and therefore cannot open it.
 On the flip side of the coin, although Word doc’s are much more widely accessible, it also shows that you aren’t dedicated enough to have invested in the right software.

 We’ve had a whole host of other file types submitted to our competition throughout the years, sadly, like the ones shown below, some of them couldn’t be opened because the writer didn’t use an accessible file type.